GoogleCloudPlatform/hackathon-toolkit/language/WorkshopREADME.md

     deactivate

-## Deploying to App Engine [Optional]
+## Deploying to App Engine

-Deploy your application to App Engine (takes several minutes).
+Deploy your application to App Engine (should take <1 minute).
 When prompted to choose a region, choose the one that is closest to you geographically.

     gcloud app deploy